 How is tri tip supposed to be cooked?

-You can bake, bbq, smoked, or even cook tri tip in a crock pot.
-My favorite way is to smoke it!
+You can bake, bbq, smoke, or even cook tri tip in a crock pot.
+When cooked to the right temperature any your tri tip will be delicious regardless of the method you cooked it!

 Why is Santa Maria the classic tri tip rub?